Nick

 up a number of times:

-present, we are only dealing with a wish-list from developers.
+At present, we are only dealing with a wish-list

 isn't a list of potential sites proposed by the council, government,